SD2E/api-user-guide/docs/create_application_04.md

 tagline: Add your app to the SD2E tenant
 ---

-At this stage, most of the files are ready to go.
+At this stage, most of the files that form the Agave app bundle are ready to go.
 Your directory structure should be similar to:
 ```
 fastqc/
 ├── Dockerfile                 # done !